michellemurata/gptreads-adverse-event-detection/README.md

 ## Overview

-This repository contains code for automated detection of intraoperative adverse events from spine surgery operative reports using a large language model (GPT-4).
+This repository contains code for automated detection of intraoperative adverse events from spine surgery operative reports using a large language model (LLM).

 The system identifies: